 One thing that Matt, Tina and Trevor all agree on, is the importance of keeping valuables and essentials with you in your carry-on.

-Your ATAS travel agent can help ensure you are 100% ready to travel, but here are a few travel warnings and useful tips to keep in mind.
+Your ATAS travel agent can help ensure you are 100% ready to travel, but here is some information for travellers and useful tips to keep in mind.

 ATAS travel agents recommend that Australia passport holders register for travel alerts before they travel.